 Cushman, F. (in press).
 The structure and function of moral judgment.
 Handbook of Social Psychology, 6 ed.

-Levine, S., Kleiman-Weiner, M., Chater, N., Cushman, F. A., & Tenenbaum, J. (2022).
+Levine, S., Kleiman-Weiner, M., Chater, N., Cushman, F. A., & Tenenbaum, J. (in press).
 When rules are over-ruled: Virtual bargaining as a contractualist method of moral judgment.
 Cognition.

 Knobe, J. & Cushman, F. (2023).
 The common effect of value on prioritized memory and category representation.
 Trends in Cognitive Sciences.